We’ve compiled a list of 28 electrician interview questions to ask potential new hires, so you can attract the best employees with the strongest:

 Electrical problem-solving is an essential competency for electricians, as they are typically called upon to pinpoint and address electrical issues in residential and commercial settings.
 By asking this question, the interviewer can assess the candidate's ability to think critically and solve problems.

-Technology and Tools Questions
+Technology & Tools Questions

-1. How do you view mobile technology and its role in the future of the electrical industry?
-2. What is your experience with using mobile technology on the job?
-3. After diagnosing the problem, what tools have you used to explain options to a customer?
+After diagnosing the problem, what tools have you used to explain options to a customer?

 While interviewing electrician candidates, make sure to ask about previous on-the-job experience with CRM technology and other electrician tools.
 Today’s electricians utilize field service technology to increase efficiencies, enhance communication, and grow ticket sizes.